 Job Classification: Firefighter

 The Seattle Fire Department is currently hiring for the position of Firefighter.
-This is an invite only testing process.
+This is an invite-only testing process.
 To be invited to test, first you must complete a department application here.
-Seattle Fire Department is accepting applications from April 17th, 2018 to June 12th, 2018.
+Seattle Fire Department is accepting applications from October 1st, 2019 to November 26th, 2019.

 If you meet the minimum qualifications, you will receive an email notification inviting you to take the FireTEAM test and complete the Work Attitudes Questionnaire (WAQ) through NTN.
-Both the FireTEAM test and the WAQ must be completed by the closing date of June 23th, 2018.
+Both the FireTEAM test and the WAQ must be completed by the closing date of December 10 th, 2019.